bgarg85/healthcare-claims-eda/README.md

 # Healthcare Claims EDA (HC01 Project)

 Exploratory Data Analysis of synthetic healthcare claims data using **SQL + Python**.
-This project is part of my **CUP Master Plan (Phase 0)** and serves as the foundation for advanced analytics in healthcare and insurance.
+This project serves as the foundation for advanced analytics in healthcare and insurance.

 ---